quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 interface IHieroHook {
     /// The context the hook is executing in struct HookContext {
-        /// The address of the installing entity the hook is executing on behalf of address installer;
+        /// The address of the entity the hook is executing on behalf of address owner;
         /// The fee the transaction payer was charged for the triggering transaction uint256 txnFee;
         /// The gas cost the transaction payer was charged for specifically this hook uint256 gasCost;
         /// The memo of the triggering transaction string memo;
-        /// The "extended" call data passed to the hook bytes args;
+        /// Any extra call data passed to the hook bytes data;
     }
 }